-The Target Risk Portfolios are rebalanced when the Portfolios fall outside of their strategic targets by more than one percent (1%).
-The Program Manager monitors and rebalances the underlying asset allocation of the Target Risk Portfolios on a monthly basis within CollegeBound 529.
-The Program Manager rebalances the Target Risk Portfolios when the Portfolios fall outside the strategic targets by more than one percentage point.
+The CollegeBound 529 Target Risk Portfolios are rebalanced when the Portfolios fall outside of their strategic targets by more than one percent (1%).

 The CollegeBound Saver Target Risk Portfolios are invested in multi-asset mutual funds, where the Investment Manager is responsible for rebalancing the Portfolios.